-- The weld type complies with [6.1.5]. - The weld improvement is effective in improving the fatigue strength of structural details under high cycle fatigue conditions therefore the fatigue improvements factors do not apply to low-cycle fatigue conditions, i.e. when $N \le 5 \times 10^4$, where N is the number of life cycles to failure. - Unless otherwise specifically stated, the fatigue improvement factor is to be used for welds, joining steel plates which are between 6 and 50mm thick. - This benefit can only be achieved in a corrosion free condition and may only be considered provided that a suitable protective coating is applied after the post-weld treatment and maintained during the design life time. - Fatigue improvement factor is to be applied to as-welded transverse butt welds, as-welded T-joint and cruciform welds and as-welded longitudinal attachment welds excluding longitudinal end connections. - In way of areas prone to mechanical damage, fatigue improvement may only be granted if these are adequately protected. - Treatment of inter-bead toes is required for large multi-pass welds as shown in Figure 6. - The builder is to provide the list of details and their locations on the ship for which the post-weld treatment has been applied.
+- The weld type complies with [6.1.5]. - · The weld improvement is effective in improving the fatigue strength of structural details under high cycle fatigue conditions therefore the fatigue improvements factors do not apply to low-cycle fatigue conditions, i.e. when $N \leq 5 \times 10^4$ , where N is the number of life cycles to failure. - Unless otherwise specifically stated, the fatigue improvement factor is to be used for welds, joining steel plates which are between 6.0 and 50.0 mm thick. - Fatigue improvement factor is to be applied to as-welded transverse butt welds, as-welded T-joint and cruciform welds and as-welded longitudinal attachment welds excluding longitudinal end connections. - In way of areas prone to mechanical damage, fatigue improvement may only be granted if these are adequately protected. - Treatment of inter-bead toes is required for large multi-pass welds as shown in Figure 6. - The builder is to provide the list of details and their locations on the ship for which the post-weld treatment has been applied.